juliocesar/dirg/README.md

       @include breakpoint(small) {
         .paragraph {
-          @include font-size(0, mobile);
+          @include font-size(0, small);
         }
       }
     }

-The above will load the `mobile` scale which uses different sizings, ideally more adequate for small displays.
+The above will load the `small` scale which uses different sizings, ideally more adequate for small displays.

 Values in the scale aren’t restricted to pixels.
 You can run a scale based on